This Article's Contents

 - control.

-Its frequency, focus, accuracy of thought, accuracy of expression, “faith” or lack thereof, terminology, “selfishness” — anything!
+Its frequency, focus, accuracy of thought, accuracy of expression, “faith” or lack thereof, terminology, tone of voice, “selfishness” — anything!

 Strategies of individuals and groups, for whatever purposes they exist, private, local, national or international.
 They aren’t good enough.
 There are always ways to criticize.

-Paul calls the Good God “the God of all joy,” and teaches that a key fruit of the Spirit of the Good God is “joy.”
+Paul calls the Real God “the God of all joy,” and teaches that a key fruit of the Spirit of this God is “joy.”

 We have a much better alternative!